braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/exception_events.md

 When scheduling a component for a Canvas using the original Canvas editor, you have the option to set up an exception event.
 You can add an exception event to a component as long as the audience is not immediately advanced.
 Users who perform the exception event will not be [advanced through the step][2] and will drop out of your Canvas audience.

 {% alert important %}
+As of February 28, 2023, you will no longer be able to create or duplicate Canvases using the original Canvas experience.
+{% endalert %}

+Exception events will only trigger while a user is waiting to receive the associated Canvas component.
+If a user performs the same action on a previous Canvas step, the exception event will not trigger.

+{% alert important %}
 For Canvas Flow, exception events are only configured using [Action Paths]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/action_paths/).
 For example, you can define an Action Path and use the Everyone Else path as the exception.
 {% endalert %}

-Exception events will only trigger while a user is waiting to receive the associated Canvas component.
-If a user performs the same action on a previous Canvas step, the exception event will not trigger.

 Exception events for an action-based step will work during the step delay or window.
 Scheduled steps don't have a window, and as a result, the exception event will only work if it happens during the delay.